placetopay-org/self-declarations-base/README.md

 Also it will create folders if this not exists [Contracts,Entities,Managers,Models,Respositories]

+## Options

-If you wanna to create only one file in specific, you can use next types alias:
+If you wanna to create only one file in specific, you can use next options (alias):

 ```
 I        [interface]